 Your liabilities, obligations and requirements change significantly when compared to a standard let property owner.
-Consequently you will need a specialist policy to cater for this.
+Consequently you will need a specialist policy to cater for a house of multiple occupation.
 This is where we can help; we tender the market and approach specialist underwriters who tailor their quotations to meet the proposer’s needs and regulations.
 It’s also important to be aware of your Local Authority’s requirements when it comes to this kind of property as it does change from authority to authority.
 Speak to your local council if you are unsure, this is an area that has become more regulated in recent years.

 One of the most important things when considering a HMO Insurance policy is how much the building is covered for.

 Ideally, you must contemplate what would cover the cost of rebuilding from scratch in the event of a fire or natural disaster as well as covering loss of rent to tide you over.

 At Goldcrest we are proud to be one of the UK’s best providers of specific HMO Insurance policies and we will work with you to ensure that you have the right level of cover for your needs.
 We offer a no obligation quotation, why not apply now.